buildbot/buildbot/master/docs/developer/cls-remotecommands.rst

         :param updates: new information from the slave

         Handles updates from the slave on the running command.
-        See :ref:`master-slave-updates` for the content of the updates.
+        See :ref:`master-worker-updates` for the content of the updates.
         This class splits the updates out, and handles the ``ignore_updates`` option, then calls :meth:`remoteUpdate` to process the update.

     .. py:method:: remote_complete(failure=None)